GavinHuttley/tib/source/seqcomp/information.rst

 In the previous section, the display of coloured letters describing sequences that bind to TBP is referred to as a sequence logo [1]_.
 That representation is computed using position-wise entropy.

+..
+[1] *Schneider & Stephens (1990).
+Sequence logos: a new way to display consensus sequences.
+Nucleic Acids Research, 18(20), 6097–100.*

 Information at a position
 -------------------------